pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

-# Agent Learning Tutorial with Trinity-RFT and AgentScope
+# Training ReAct Agent using RL with Trinity-RFT

 > [Trinity-RFT](https://github.com/modelscope/Trinity-RFT) is a flexible, general-purpose framework for reinforcement fine-tuning (RFT) of large language models (LLMs).
 It provides high compatibility with agent frameworks and supports training agents without code modification.